fanf2/leapsecs/doc/spec.md

     Thus a single nibble encodes the common case of a gap counted in units of six months with a positive leap second at the end.

-  * If the value of the next nibble is 8 or more
+  * If the value of the next nibble is 8 or more (W is set)

     the bits of the nibble look like 1MNP